dalihub/dli-exporter/README.md

 ## Known issues

    * Material entries need to be created (and image files used for textures moved), manually at the moment.
+   * Shader entries need to be created / configured manually based on what options the mesh / material combination of the node using the shader uses.